lorin/code-reviews/README.md

 What happens during deployment when an old and a new version are both running at the same time?

 What happens if this change is rolled back?

+## Operational concerns

+Do we need additional monitoring (logging, metrics)?